NoemiVergopolan/SMAP-HydroBlocks_postprocessing/README.md

 # Summary
 [SMAP-HydroBlocks (SMAP-HB)](https://waterai.earth/smaphb/) is a hyper-resolution satellite-based surface soil moisture product that combines NASA's Soil Moisture Active-Passive (SMAP) L3 Enhance product, hyper-resolution land surface modeling, radiative transfer modeling, machine learning, and in-situ observations.
-This dataset was developed over the continental United States at 30-m 6-h resolution (2015–2019).
-This script post-process the SMAP-HydroBlocks dataset from the Hydrological Response Unit (HRU) space (time, hru) into the geographically gridded space (time, latitude, longitude).
-The data output is at the 30-m 6-h resolution, using a Plate Carrée projection, and stored in netCDF4 format.
-The SMAP-HydroBlocks dataset reports the top 5-cm surface soil moisture in volumetric units (m3/m3).
+This dataset reports the surface soil moisture (top 5-cm of the soil layer) in volumetric unit (m3/m3).
+Data is available across the continental United States at an effective 30-m spatial resolution (2015–2019).
+Retrievals are organized 6h, but are only reported at the time of SMAP retrieval.
+This script post-process the SMAP-HydroBlocks dataset from the Hydrological Response Unit (HRU) space (time, hru) into the geographically gridded space (time, latitude, longitude) using a Plate Carrée projection.
+Data can be output in Zarr and/or netCDF4 format.

 # Usage
-Make sure to have installed python and the numpy, netcdf4, xarray, rasterio, and datetime libraries, and follow the steps:

 1. Clone this repository
 ```